decentri-fi/defi-hub/.github/README.md

-# Defitrack
+# Decentrifi

-Defitrack is an open source API which allows you to easily integrate DeFi in any application.
+Decentrifi is an open source API which allows you to easily integrate DeFi in any application.
 It provides a gateway to web3 without having to know any of the underlying cryptographic technology.

-## Defitrack Core
+## Decentrifi Core

-Defitrack core is the powerhouse of Defitrack.io.
+Defitrack core is the powerhouse of decentrifi.
-It's the general API that is used by https://defitrack.io and contains all the code to interact with various protocols, networks and general web3 things.
+It's the general API that is used by https://decentri.fi and contains all the code to interact with various protocols, networks and general web3 things.

 ## Building the project